magento/devdocs-mbi/mbi/getting-started.md

 ---
 group: mbi
-title: Magento BI Getting Started
+title: Magento BI Import API Getting Started
 functional_areas:
   - Getting started
   - System
   - Setup
 ---

+There are four ways to get your data into Magento BI:
+* connect a database
+* connect a SaaS integration
+* upload a CSV file
+* use the Import API.

+This section describes how to use the Import API.

 Before you begin, you should checkout the <a href="{{ page.baseurl }}/mbi/libraries.html">libraries</a> section to install your chosen client library.
 Here are some quick examples that can get you started with the Import API.

 ## Create a Users Table {#create-users-table}